dmart411/ftpclient_project/README.md

 Daniel Martinez, Alexander Brix

 FTP Client script that connects to the server passed as a command line argument.
-Implemented with TCP sockets and implements the following commands: get, put, ls,
+Implemented with UDP sockets and implements the following commands: get, put, ls,